bhartiy/learnsellacious/pages/38.how-to/04.how-to-sql-for-gettingupdating-product-and-stock-list-of-seller/docs.md

 </code>
 </pre>

-**TO get the SQL of Variants and their stock of that seller, run the below SQL.**
+**SQL of Variants and their stock of that seller, run the below SQL.**

 <pre>
 <code>
-//View variant/seller stocks<br>
 SELECT
 	`vsx`.`id` `vsx_id`,
     `p`.`title` `product_title`,